patil-rajat/AutoZone/README.md

 - **JavaScript**: For interactivity and client-side logic.
 - **Node.js**: For server-side logic.
 - **EmbeddedJS (EJS)**: For templating and rendering dynamic content.

+### Folder description
+- Public contains the HTML files, css and images.
+- Views contains the EJS files.